benc-uk/armview-vscode/README.md

 ## Limitations & Known Issues
 - The code attempts to find the links (`dependsOn` relationships) between ARM resources, however due to the *many* subtle and complex ways these relationships can be defined & expressed, certain links may not be picked up & displayed.
 - Icons for the most commonly used & popular resource types have been added, however not every resource is covered (There's simply too many and no canonical source).
 The default ARM cube icon will be shown as a fallback.
 Get in touch if you want a icon added for a particular resource type.
-- Resolving names & other properties for resources is attempted, but due to programmatic way these are generally defined with ARM functions and expressions, full name resolution is not always possible
+- Resolving names & other properties for resources is attempted, but due to programmatic way these are generally defined with ARM functions and expressions, full name resolution is not always possible.
-- Templates using the loop functions `copy` & `copyIndex` to create multiple resources will not be rendered correctly due to limitations on evaluating the dynamic iterative state of the template
+- Templates using the loop functions `copy` & `copyIndex` to create multiple resources will not be rendered correctly due to limitations on evaluating the dynamic iterative state of the template.